Amazon Web Services

 Create a network

-In the Event Store Cloud console, go to the project context and switch to Networks.
+In the Event Store Cloud console, go to a project and switch to Networks.
 Then, click on the New network button.

 Make sure to fill out the required information: